-These cards have interrupt capability within the PCI bus.
-The interrupt for the card can be software enabled and can be initiated by the completion of an A/D conversion, or in the A version, by various FIFO status conditions.
+This card has interrupt capability within the PCI bus.
+The interrupt for the card can be software enabled and can be initiated by the completion of an A/D conversion, or by various FIFO status conditions.

 Transferring Data into the Computer